A second consultation on the future of the Merrow schools is now open.

 Are there financial differences between the two options?

-No. Both options would continue to receive funding through the same national school funding formula.
-In practice, the largest factor affecting a school’s income is usually the number of pupils on roll, as most of the funding is allocated on a per-pupil basis.
+In both options the school would continue to receive funding through the same national school funding formula.
+This ‘formula is the same for both options being considered.
+In practice, the largest factor affecting a school’s income is the number of pupils on roll, as most of the funding is allocated on a per-pupil basis.

-To be clear, the CofE structure proposed (a Voluntary Controlled school) will not benefit from any Diocese money for any form of capital expenditure or buildings maintenance either.
-Whilst you may have heard of schools that have benefitted from this, these would be a Voluntary Aided school which is not under consideration.
+To be even more specific, the CofE structure proposed (a Voluntary Controlled school) will not benefit from any extra Diocesan money in any form, be it ongoing expenditure, capital expenditure or buildings maintenance either.
+Whilst you may have heard of “church schools” that have benefitted from this type of funding, it is only available to Voluntary Aided schools.
+This is a entirely different structure, which is not under consideration.

 What support does the Diocese provide?